Zhongshan Bridge: History

-Later that year, construction of an iron bridge was negotiated successfully with German company Telge & Schroete operating out of Tianjin.
+Later that year, construction of an iron bridge was negotiated successfully with the German company Telge & Schroeter operating out of Tianjin.
 In addition, an 80-year warranty was negotiated for the bridge to survive the torrent of the river.
 The bridge was designed by an American company and would have a maximum load of 8 tonnes, meant for horse-drawn carriages.

 Steel truss components, cement and a variety of equipment and machinery was all brought in from Germany through the port of Tianjin.
 Since the Longhai railway wasn't completed yet, everything was brought by train up to Xinxiang railway station, then by horse-drawn carts to Lanzhou via Xi'an.
 In 1909, after 21 months, all 36 batches of materials had arrived in Lanzhou.

+Construction of the bridge started on May 9th, 1908.

+The bridge was painted with a mixture of fish oil and rosin, making it bright orange.

 On 26 July 1909, the completion of the bridge was celebrated with a banquet.
 Finally, on 19 August 1909 the bridge was opened to traffic.

+Pailou were built on both ends of the bridge shortly before the bridge's completion.
+However, they were destroyed during the Republic of China period.

+During the Sino-Japanese war, the bridge was painted grey to avoid bombing by Japanese war planes.
+The color has remained since then.

 In 1954, the bridge structure was strengthened with steel arches placed on top of the truss structure.

 In 2002, motor vehicles over 0.5 tonnes were prohibited from using the bridge, which was never designed for use by cars or trucks.